You need the 11 digit reference number from the latest vehicle log book (V5C).

 Other ways to apply

-You’ll get a letter within 4 weeks confirming you’re no longer the keeper of the vehicle because of coronavirus (COVID-19).
+It might take longer than usual to get the letter confirming you’re no longer the keeper of the vehicle because of coronavirus (COVID-19).

 If you do not have a log book you must write to DVLA with: